octabytes/blog/content/posts/keycloak session configuration/configure-keycloak-with-saml/index.md

 draft: true
 title: "Keycloak Session Configuration: Best Practices and Principles"
 date: "2024-05-06"
-description: "Let's see how to configure sessions on Elestio using Keycloak.
-We will be using a self-hosted Keycloak instance deployed on Elestio.
-So, to get started head over to Elestio Dashboard and deploy and login into the Keycloak service to get started.
+description: "Let's see how to configure sessions on OctaByte using Keycloak.
+We will be using a self-hosted Keycloak instance deployed on OctaByte.
+So, to get started head over to OctaByte Dashboard and deploy and login into the Keycloak service to get started.

 In this tutorial, we explore the technicalities"
 tags: []